openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-spring/04-04-create-web/assignment.md

 ```
 ---

-`Step 12:` Save the file `TasterController.java` by clicking the `Disk` icon or striking the `CTRL+S` keys as you did in previous steps.

-Again, we're using Spring Rest annotations such as `@GetMapping` but we're also injecting the `FruitRepository` and `TasterBean`  created previoulsy in the constructor of `TasterController` like so:
+`Step 12:` Again, we're using Spring Rest annotations such as `@GetMapping` but we're also injecting the `FruitRepository` and `TasterBean`  created previoulsy in the constructor of `TasterController` like so:

 ```java
     public TasterController(FruitRepository fruitRepository, TasterBean tasterBean) {